It’s fall and we felt inspired to get into the WOT Test Kitchen, ASAP, to try a scratch-made pumpkin soup!

 - Place on a baking sheet, drizzle with olive oil and a few pinches of salt, and roast in the oven for 60-90 minutes.
 The pumpkin is fully cooked when you can easily insert a steak knife into the pumpkin with no resistance.

 - Remove the pumpkin from the oven and let cool for an hour.

 - Scoop the cooked pumpkin from the skin and set aside in a bowl.

 - In a large soup pot over medium heat, add a drizzle of olive oil, chopped onion, and a pinch of salt.
 Cook until the onion is translucent, about 5 minutes.
 Add the peeled, chopped apple to the pot and continue to cook until the apple is soft.

 - Working in batches, add the pumpkin and its juice to the blender.
 Add in the cooked onion and apples and some of the stock.
 Blend until you have a smooth velvety consistency.
 Pour the blended mixture back into the soup pot.

-- Place the blended pumpkin mixture over low heat and add one cinnamon stick, a pinch of nutmeg, 2 bay leaves, maple syrup, and one teaspoon of salt and a pinch of black pepper.
+- Place the blended pumpkin mixture over low heat and add one cinnamon stick, a pinch of nutmeg, 2 bay leaves, maple syrup, one teaspoon of salt, and a pinch of black pepper.
 Simmer on low for about 30 minutes.
 Taste and adjust seasonings as needed.
-Turn the heat off and add the heavy cream.
-Stir to combine.
+Turn the heat off and add the heavy cream, stir to combine.

 - Remove from pan and set aside until ready to serve the soup.